MadhavShanky/madhavshanky.github.io/content/project/gen-corr/index.md

-_In collaboration with Rajarshi Mukherjee, Tamar Sofer and Yana Hrtsenko_
+_In collaboration with Rajarshi Mukherjee, Tamar Sofer and Yana Hrytsenko_